KosTTTT/sym_vec_multiplier/README.txt

 This program opens parentheses in a symbolic expression where each symbol is a vector or a scalar.
+Only addition, subtraction and multiplication are supported.

-To run this program.
+To use this program create an ASCII file in the same directory as the program and specify its name as an input to a it.
-1) Create an input file.
-And specify its name as an input to a program In the file one may write.
+The following are examples of an ASCII file.

 #example 1
 #define symbolic scalar variables